 Ecstasy Laws in California

-With our combined 75 years of experience and our aggressive legal strategies, A Los Angeles drug crime defense attorney at our law firm know exactly how to handle possession of a schedule I drug cases.
-Our Possession of Ecstasy Attorney in Los Angeles CA will review your case in detail and come up with a defense strategy to have the charges reduced or dismissed.
+With our combined 75 years of experience and aggressive legal strategies, a Los Angeles drug crime defense attorney at our law firm knows exactly how to handle possession of a Schedule I drug case.

 MDMA (methylenedioxymethamphetamine) is a controlled substance also known as ecstasy.
-Possession of ecstasy in California is a wobbler offense, meaning that it can be charged either a as misdemeanor or a felony depending of the circumstances and criminal history of the person being charged.
+Possession of ecstasy in California is a wobbler offense, meaning that it can be charged either as a misdemeanor or a felony, depending on the circumstances and criminal history of the person being accused.

-Possessing ecstasy for personal use may result in up to one year in jail or state prison if charged as a misdemeanor or 16 months and up to 3 years in prison and a $10,000 fine if charged as a felony.
-Only an experienced Possession of Ecstasy Defense Attorney in Beverly Hills CA can have such a charge reduced or dismissed.
+Possessing ecstasy for personal use may result in up to one year in jail or state prison if charged as a misdemeanor or 16 months and up to 3 years in jail and a $10,000 fine if charged as a felony.

 Diversion Programs

 Diversion may be an option.
-Diversion allows you to enter a conditional plea and once the diversion program is completed then the plea is set aside and no criminal record is received.
+Diversion allows you to enter a conditional plea, and once the diversion program is completed, the plea is set aside, and no criminal record is received.

-To be eligible for a diversion you must meet all 6 criteria:
+To be eligible for a diversion, you must meet all six criteria:

 (1) you have no priors involving controlled substances.